prk-2023/rust_tutorials/structures_05/Structures.md

     };
     person1.age = 24;
     ```
-Note: Mutablity is applicable for entire structure.
+Note: Mutability is applicable for entire structure.
 Individual structure elements can not be declared
 mutable and immutable.

 5. Returning a structure from a function: